-UPDATE JULY 27: The San Francisco Board of Supervisors today unanimously approved a resolution on in support of Assembly Bill 1256 by Assembly member Bill Quirk, to prohibit employers from discriminating against potential or current employees who have tested positive for inactive cannabis metabolites in their urine or hair.
+UPDATE JULY 27: The San Francisco Board of Supervisors today unanimously approved a resolution in support of Assembly Bill 1256 by Assembly member Bill Quirk, to prohibit employers from discriminating against potential or current employees who have tested positive for inactive cannabis metabolites in their urine or hair.

 The resolution was authored by Supervisor Matt Haney, who issued the statement: “California should lead the way in ending workplace discrimination against responsible, off-the-job cannabis consumers.
 AB 1256 would add California to the list of over twenty states that have prohibited employers from discriminating against workers on the basis of their legal, off-the job, cannabis use.”